JanetaToncheva/API_projects/README.md

 # API_projects

-A placeholder directory for small python projects using various API endpoints
+A placeholder directory for small Python projects using various API endpoints